 Aerial parts, root.

+The nettle plant is native to temperate regions largely lying in the northern hemisphere, it also grows wild in southern Africa, and in the Andes, and even in areas of Australia.
+The herb has many uses, and the young shoots are harvesting during the spring for use as a vegetable and to prepare an herbal tonic to be used in the treatment of various disorders.
 During the summer season, the aerial parts of the herb and especially the leaves are plucked when the plant is in full bloom.
 Autumn is the time when nettle roots are harvested and used in the preparation of various herbal remedies.

 The confirmation of the medicinal value of nettle root remedy in the treatment of cases of benign prostate hypertrophy - or enlargement of the gland - has been confirmed in various researches conducted in the US, Germany and Japan.

 Nettle contains histamine, formic acid, acetylcholine, serotonin, glucoquinones, many minerals (inc. silica), vitamins A, B, C, tannins.